 A hotel as chic as its address

 Excellent quality hospitality is the key to their success.
-You’d expect no less from the folk behind the Experimental Cocktail Bar and the Grand Pigalle Hotel in Paris.
+You’d expect no less from the folk behind the Experimental Cocktail Club and the Grand Pigalle Hotel in Paris.

 Inside the hotel feels like someone’s (very expensive) home.
 That’s partly down to the size (18 rooms) and partly down to the decor.
 Think contemporary minimalist with quirky art deco touches.